Characterization of input-to-output stability for infinite-dimensional systems: References

 \section{References}

 \begin{IEEEbiography}[{ }]{Patrick Bachmann} was born in Speyer, Germany, in 1992.
-He received his Bachelor's degree in business mathematics from the University of Mannheim, Germany, in 2015 and his Master's degree in Mathematics from Karlsruhe Institute of Technology in 2018.
-From 2018 to 2021, he was a research assistant at the Faculty of Mechanical and Process Engineering of the Technical University of Kaiserslautern, Germany.
-Since 2021, he is a teaching assistant at the Institute of Mathematics at the University of Würzburg in Germany where he is also pursuing his Ph.D. degree in Mathematics under the supervision of Sergey Dashkovskiy and Andrii Mironchenko.
-His research interests include impulsive systems, stability and control theory, Lyapunov functions and infinite dimensional systems. \end{IEEEbiography}
+He received his Bachelor's degree in business mathematics from the University of Mannheim, Germany, in 2015 and his Master's degree in Mathematics from Karlsruhe Institute of Technology in 2018. \pb{He worked as a research assistant at the Technical University of Kaiserslautern, Germany, and the University of Würzburg, Germany.
+Currently, he is working at the University of Bayreuth, Germany, while pursuing his PhD degree in Mathematics under supervision of Sergey Dashkovskiy and Andrii Mironchenko.} His research interests include impulsive systems, stability and control theory, Lyapunov functions and infinite-dimensional systems. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Sergey Dashkovskiy} received the M.Sc. degree in applied mathematics from the Lomonosov University of Moscow, Russia, in 1996, the Ph.D. degree in mathematics from the University of Jena, Germany, in 2002, and the Habilitation (venia legendi) degree in mathematics from the University of Bremen, Bremen, Germany, in 2009.
 He held positions with the Arizona State University, Tempe, AZ, USA, the University of Bayreuth, Bayreuth, Germany, and the University of Applied Sciences Erfurt, Germany.
 Since 2016, he has been a Professor and the Head of the Research Group Dynamics and Control, Institute for Mathematics, University of Würzburg, Germany.
 His research interests are in stability theory of dynamical systems and networks.
 Dr. Dashkovskiy is currently the Editorial Board Member of several journals related to this research area, in particular, of IEEE Transactions on Automatic Control and IET Journal on Control Theory and Applications. \end{IEEEbiography}